aws-neuron/aws-neuron-sdk/frameworks/mxnet-neuron/tutorials/bert_mxnet/index.rst

 ---------------------------

 For this task we’ll use a inf1.2xlarge instance.
 Ensure it has the latest DLAMI.
-Refer to the :ref:`neuron-install-guide` for details.
+Refer to the :ref:`install-neuron-mxnet` for details.

 Step 2: Connecting to your instance
 -----------------------------------